evanfarina/videojs-async-manager/README.md

 await player.waitForReady();
 ```

 A common practice is to create the player instance and wait for it to be in a ready state before each test.
-Here is an example using [QUnit](https://qunitjs.com/):
+Below is an example using [QUnit](https://qunitjs.com/). **NOTE** - It's necesasry to pass the `enableSourceset` option to videojs because some of our helpers are reliant on the `sourceset` event firing.

 ```js
 import videojs from 'video.js';